Dynatrace and load testing tools integration

 The top web requests diagnostic tool can be used to analyze the top web requests across all services.
 Use the request attributes you've defined to filter the load test requests.

-The Timeseries API enables you to pull data for specific entities (processes, services, service methods, etc) and feed it into the tools that you use to determine when a build pipeline should be stopped.
+The Metrics API v1 enables you to pull data for specific entities (processes, services, service methods, etc) and feed it into the tools that you use to determine when a build pipeline should be stopped.

-The Problem API deliver metrics and details about problems that Dynatrace detects during load tests.
+The Problem API delivers metrics and details about problems that Dynatrace detects during load tests.

 If you run your load test in a production environment and don't want to negatively influence your overall service and application baselines, it's a good idea to define your maintenance windows before performing any load testing.
 Using maintenance windows during load testing ensures that any load spikes, longer-than-usual response times, or increased error rates won’t negatively influence your overall baselining.